papasop/18th/README.md

 ---

-### 7. Infinite Freedom Within
+### 7. Infinite Generative Bandwidth

 - **Theorem:** Class B motion on M is zero-cost, zero-entropy, unconstrained, non-compactified.
 - **Mathematics:** Motion tangent to M along ker H incurs no cost and carries no entropy.
 The kernel is non-compact, so the degrees of freedom are unbounded — infinite generative capacity without coherence loss.
-- **Pure Land:** 自由自在 (jiyūzai) — unobstructed activity in the Pure Land.
-Infinite freedom, not as the absence of structure, but as the presence of unconstrained generative capacity.
+- **Pure Land:** 游戏神通，自在 (yuge jinzū, jizai) — beings in the Pure Land sport through all buddha-lands with supernatural unobstructed powers.
+Not freedom as emptiness, but freedom as infinite generative capacity — playing through all realms, coherence never lost.

 ---

 ### 8. Exclusion Is Self-Imposed

 - **Theorem:** The sole obstruction to reaching M is kernel-denial (P_ker H(C) = 0), and it cannot persist on any open set.
-- **Mathematics:** Kernel-denial is a geometric condition — misalignment — not an external selection rule.
+- **Mathematics:** Kernel-denial is a geometric condition — misalignment with the kernel direction sets the projection to zero.
+It is not an external selection rule.
 Theorem 1 guarantees it cannot persist everywhere.
-- **Pure Land:** 善导大师：众生自障，非佛不救 — it is the sentient being's own doubt, not any deficiency of the vow, that obstructs birth.
-The obstruction is geometric (misalignment), not external (rejection).
+- **Pure Land:** 唯除五逆，誹謗正法 (yuige gogyakuhō, yuige shōbō) — the eighteenth vow's sole exclusion clause: "only excluding those who commit the five grave offences and those who slander the true dharma."
+The exclusion is not a limitation of the vow but a description of the being's own state.
+Doubt and slander *are* kernel-denial — the geometric misalignment that sets the projection to zero.
+The barrier is self-imposed: not that the vow rejects, but that the being refuses to align.

 ---